mliu31/vnc-ros/workspace/src/PAs/PA3/README.md

 #### Term: Spring 2025

-#### Description: This code implements shape drawing behavior for the ROSbot2 using map_server.
-It plans a path and executes it.
+#### Description: This code implements path planning behavior for the ROSbot2 after processing the environment as an Occupancy Grid.
+It plans a path via BFS or DFS, then executes it.

 ## Requirements